sputot/RINO/README.md

 ### Running existing examples

-Hopefully in the future, a parser will allow to read the models of the systems to analyze from input files.
-For now, they are defined in ode_def.h/ode_def.cpp, and given some fixed ids.
+For now, the models of systems to analyse are defined in ode_def.h/ode_def.cpp, and given some fixed ids.
 Running an existing example is then performed at command line, by
 ```
 ./main system_type system_id [config_file.txt]